-Failure to meet the requirements for state nomination will result in a refusal of your application for nomination by Immigration SA.
-If your nomination application is refused you are able to lodge a new application, all applications including resubmitted applications will incur a fee.
+Failure to meet the requirements for state nomination or endorsement will result in a refusal of your application for nomination or endorsement by Immigration SA.
+If your nomination or endorsement application is refused you can lodge a new application.
+All applications including resubmitted applications will incur a fee.

-Inadequate documentation, not meeting State nomination requirements, incomplete information, typing errors or inadvertent omission of information and documents, are all grounds for refusal.
+Inadequate documentation, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.

 Review of decision